 Some of the best cameras today are smartphones.
-These are our favorites.
+These are our favorites

 - No telephoto

-It's missing LiDAR and a telephoto, but it's every bit a powerful iPhone with 12MP sensors and 5x zoom.

-Best Pocketability: iPhone 12 mini
+Best pocketability: iPhone 13 mini

-If you're among the growing number of smartphone users who don't think bigger is always better, you're going to love the iPhone 12 mini.
-It has identical features to the well-regarded iPhone 12 but in a smaller form factor.
+If you're among the growing number of smartphone users who don't think bigger is always better, you're going to love the iPhone 13 mini.
+It has near-identical features to the well-regarded iPhone 13 but in a smaller form factor.

-The iPhone 12 mini has the same super-smooth wide-angle and ultra-wide-angle lenses as the iPhone 12, TrueDepth, and video specs.
-Battery life isn't as robust as the iPhone 12, but that's expected with the smaller battery.
-You'll still get 15 hours of video playback from the iPhone 12 mini, and it will last through an entire day.
+The iPhone 13 mini has the same super-smooth wide-angle and ultra-wide-angle lenses as the iPhone 13, TrueDepth, and video specs.
+Battery life isn't as robust as the iPhone 13, but that's expected with the smaller battery.
+You'll still get more than enough hours of video playback and talk time from the iPhone 13 mini and it will last through an entire day.
+The A15 chip, zoom, sensor-shift, and Super Retina XDR display all mirror the full-size iPhone 13.

-With a 5.4-inch display, the iPhone 12 mini is one of the best camera phones out there for those who don't want to carry a phone as heavy as a brick around all day but still want a capable camera.
-If you're a fan of iOS and prefer a pocketable phone, you want the iPhone 12 mini.
+With a 5.4-inch display, the iPhone 13 mini is one of the best camera phones out there for those who don't want to carry a phone as heavy as a brick around all day but still want a capable camera.
+If you're a fan of iOS and prefer a pocketable phone, you want the iPhone 13 mini.
+And don't forget to grab one of the best iPhone 13 mini cases while you're at it.

 Pros: